d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 The present paper asks a different question.
 The classical physical constants — the gravitational constant G, Planck's constant h, and the electron charge e — are usually presented as independent empirical inputs.
 Here they are treated instead as downstream packaging of the same upstream ingredients.
 G tracks the macroscopic strength with which one unit of mass-energy packages displacement sourcing in the transport structure, h tracks the minimum phase-space area of stable LC closure, and e tracks the electric-side loading of one proton-scale support volume.
 In each case the packaging leads back to ε₀, μ₀, and the nuclear support radius r₀ ≈ 1.22 fm.

 **The convergence claim.** The point is not merely that G, h, and e can be rewritten in terms of other measured quantities.
 The point is that they all reduce onto the *same small basis* — ε₀, μ₀, r₀, and a chosen length unit — in combinations that suggest a common geometric origin in the vacuum medium.
 If the constants were genuinely independent, their decompositions would be expected to point to different scales and different substructure.
-Instead they repeatedly return to the same support scale and the same vacuum pair.
+Instead they return to the same support scale and the same vacuum pair — tightly in one case, loosely in another, and definitionally in a third.
+The claim is therefore graded rather than uniform, and the grading is stated explicitly in Section 5.2, where the dimensional-analysis objection — that such factorizations are guaranteed by unit bookkeeping alone — is confronted directly.

 The meter is treated here as a chosen convention rather than a primitive ingredient.
 Once a length scale is fixed, the remaining free inputs are ε₀, μ₀, and r₀.
 The one open question that cannot yet be closed is why r₀ has the value it does.
 That unresolved step is shared with the deeper nuclear and excitation-side program, where intra-nuclear action is the proposed source-side mechanism, and is not introduced by this paper.